Sangilithevan: Production

 The film was produced by A. L. Srinivasan under his own banner A. L. S. Productions, and was directed by B. R. Panthulu.
 Sakthi Krishnaswamy wrote the story and dialogues.
 Cinematography was handled by M. Karnan while the editing was done by R. Devan.
 P. B. Chowthi and Vaduvugar were in charge of art direction.
 Choreography was done by Chinni, Sampath and M. S. Muthukrishnan.
 Still photography was by Thiruchi K. Arunachalam.
 The film was processed at Vijaya lab.

 Soundtrack

-The music was composed by T. G. Lingappa while the lyrics were penned by Pattukkottai Kalyanasundaram, Kannadasan, K. D. Santhanam, Ku.
-Ma.
-Balasubramaniam and K. S. Gopalakrishnan.
+The music was composed by T. G. Lingappa.